 - Take any kind of music, singing or dance class.
 If you play an instrument, learn to play another, unrelated type of instrument - Take speech and debate, poetry or creative writing class.
 Pay attention to the rhythm and patterns in speech and writing.
-Try reading and writing different things with varying paces and different tone - When working on assignments, playing sports or working with your hands, try to move and work with a rhythm that suits the activity - Take a drama class and learn how actors use tone and rhythm to convey more meaning than words alone can do - If permitted, include music in your presentations or projects.
-Be sure to select music that complements your assignment.
-Don't just pick your current favorites, unless they are relevant!
+Try reading and writing different things with varying paces and different tone - When working on assignments, playing sports or working with your hands, try to move and work with a rhythm that suits the activity - Take a drama class and learn how actors use tone and rhythm to convey more meaning than words alone can do or a constant of the contract be st for you.

-e following recommendations are based on your results.
-Consider each and select the ones you think would work est for you.
 Listen carefully to music.
 Try to identify different instruments or tracks, and follow the rhythm and pitch for each Play games that center around making music.
 There are many games that allow you dance, sing or play a simulated instrument to popular music Learn to create music.
 Try singing along to music at first, then afterwards on your own.
 Or, try playing along to music and then on your own.
 There are many websites and YouTube videos that provide step-by-step instructions for different instruments and popular songs Use background sound to focus.
 Try listening to different types of music during an activity to learn which ones work best for you.
 You may also find that silence, or white noise, in the background works best at times